swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

 purposes, so it is important to avoid monopolizing its use.

 In such situation, you can use a specialized Kubernetes pod for on-demand model training.
+Because the cluster is now available, you can also run DVC experiments on it and share the live metrics through a persistent TensorBoard dashboard accessible to the whole team.

 In this chapter, you will learn how to:

 1. Adjust the self-hosted runner to create a specialized on-demand pod within the Kubernetes cluster
-2. Start the model training from your CI/CD pipeline using the specialized pod in the Kubernetes cluster
+2. Run DVC experiments from your CI/CD pipeline using the specialized pod
+3. Log live metrics with DVClive to cloud storage
+4. Deploy a TensorBoard pod on Kubernetes to visualize shared experiment metrics
+5. Have CML report experiment results on the pull request
+6. Promote the best experiment to the PR branch and merge it manually

 The following diagram illustrates the control flow of the experiment at the end of this chapter: